Home

 How to remove a Tick from your dog

-Use a fine point tweezers.
+Use a fine point tweezers or a special tick removal instruments.

-If your dog does get a tick bit and you are concerned put the tick in a Ziploc bag with damp cotton wool or paper towel , in case you need it identified, your local health department will assist with identification.
+If your dog does get a tick bite and you are concerned put the tick in a Ziploc bag with damp cotton wool or paper towel , in case you need it identified, your local health department will assist with identification.

 Types of Ticks